max01110/max01110/README.md

-### Hi there 👋
+### Howdy 👋

-- 🔭 I’m currently working on building a noise pollution calculator
+- 🔭 I’m currently working on building a noise pollution calculator and on a fully crossplatform sketching game.
 - 🚀 I love coding and doing aerospace related things!
 - 📫 How to reach me:
   - michet.maxime@gmail.com